Roxolan0/Brockton-Bay/README.md

 --- Scrollable
 --- Get the Ask windows out of the way
 --- Some kind of log, especially for combat

-- Make the AI be an AI
+V Make the AI be an AI
---- Choose location to place character.
+V-- Choose location to place character.
---- Choose SHARE/FIGHT/FLEE
+V-- Choose SHARE/FIGHT/FLEE

 {OLD}
 @Plays-itself main game loop